Starlet (film): Production

-Sean Baker and Chris Bergoch collaborated on the screenplay for Starlet from November 2010 through summer 2011.
+Baker and Chris Bergoch collaborated on the screenplay for Starlet from November 2010 through summer 2011.
 Starlet began production in August 2011 and wrapped the following month.
 The film was shot entirely in Los Angeles.
-The budget was reportedly $235,000.

 Release

 Starlet premiered at the SXSW Film Festival on March 11, 2012 and had its international premiere in main competition at the Locarno International Film Festival in August 2012.
 It was released theatrically by Music Box Films on November 9, 2012.